 As a legal document in India, a NOC may be issued by an employer, employee, landlord, tenant, or individual.
 It can be used while:

 - An offer

 This legal document can be used for or against in the court of law.
 No Objection Certificate usually consists of basic details of the parties involved, and it is addressed to whosoever is concerned.

 Let us take an example of a person buying a vehicle which is registered in a different state, say in Maharashtra, to be used in a different state, say in Karnataka.
-In this case, the seller of the vehicle must get an NOC from the Maharashtra Regional Transportation Officer (RTO) and issue the same to the buyer of the vehicle in Karnataka.
+In this case, the seller of the vehicle must get a NOC from the Maharashtra Regional Transportation Officer (RTO) and issue the same to the buyer of the vehicle in Karnataka.

-This type of NOC states that the said vehicle has no prior traffic offenses against it in Maharashtra.
+This type of NOC states that the said vehicle has no prior traffic offences against it in Maharashtra.
 It also states if there is a hypothecation against the vehicle in Maharashtra, or not.
 The buyer of the vehicle must show this document at the time of re-registering the vehicle in Karnataka.